Dr. Zed Blanco

 - Nice Guy/ Only Sane Man: To an extent — slightly less so in the sequel, if his shades of Mad Scientist are anything to go by.
 He's still more or less the most morally upstanding member of the supporting cast, not counting Roland or Helena Pierce who's no longer alive by the time the sequel takes place.

 - On Second Thought: Played for laughs in an echo recording found in his old Fyrestone clinic in 2.Zed: Heya Roland.
 I appreciate your offer to move into Sanctuary, but I've got a lot of stuff here in Fyrestone.
 Sanctuary sounds nice and all, but...
 Fyrestone's my home.
-I made my decision, if I'm gonna die, I'm gonna die in the city I was born: Fyresto-Hyperion Loader who audibly barrages in: Attention citizens of Fyrestone: Die.Zed: Aw, piss.
+I made my decision, if I'm gonna die, I'm gonna die in the city I was born: Fyresto-Hyperion Loader who audibly barges through the door: Attention citizens of Fyrestone: Die.Zed: Aw, piss.
 [Sounds of gunfire] On second thought Roland, when's the soonest you can pick me up?

 - Running Gag: His lack of a medical license becomes one in the second game.